Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Methodology

-Under the assumption that there is no hidden versions of treatment \cite[\textit{Consistency Assumption}:][]{Rubin:1980,ImbensRubin:2015}, let $Y_{ki,t}(\bw_{1t}, \ldots,$ $\bw_{(1+K)t})$ denote the potential outcome that would be observed for unit $i$ in cluster $k$ at time $t$ if the cluster treatment vectors $\bW_{kt}$ were set to the values $\bw_{kt}$, $\bw_{kt} \in \{0,1\}^{\mathbb{I}\{k=1\}+N_k}$, $k=1, \ldots, 1+K$.
-We assume that the intervention has no effect on the outcome before the treatment period, $T_0+1, \ldots, T$, so we have that for all $k=1, \ldots, 1+K$, $i \in \N_k$, and $\bw_{kt} \in \{0,1\}^{\mathbb{I}\{k=1\}+N_k}$, $Y_{ki,t}(\bw_{1t}, \ldots, \bw_{(1+K)t})= Y_{ki,t}(\mathbf{0}_{1+N_1}, \ldots, \mathbf{0}_{N_{1+K}})=Y_{ki,t}$, for $t \leq T_0$.
-The literature refers to this assumption as ``no-anticipation of the treatment'' \citep{Abadie:2010, Calloway:2020, Abraham:2020}.
-In our study, it appears to be plausible.
+In this study, the no anticipation of the treatment assumption appears to be plausible.
 In 2000, the city administration announced the construction of the first line of the light rail network, but things soon turned out to be less easy than expected.
 The first tender for works attracted the interest of no construction companies.
 The outcome of the second call for tenders, in 2001, was the subject of a legal dispute lasting several years, giving rise to quite a few doubts -- in a public opinion that remained divided on the project -- as to whether and when a new light rail would ever exist in the city.
 A third tender followed and the work was awarded to an unexpected consortium of those companies that had fought each other during the previous legal dispute.
 In light of such a troubled gestation, it is rather difficult to envision what kind of anticipatory behaviors, if any, might have been put in place by private economic agents, especially by the store owners that are the subject of the analysis proposed in the current paper.

 When the population can be partitioned into clusters, it is often plausible to invoke the partial interference assumption \citep{Sobel:2006}.
-Such assumption states that interference may occur within, but not between, groups \cite[e.g.][]{Hong:2006, Hudgens:2008, Papadogeorgou:2018}.
-Formally, we can formulate the partial interference assumption as follows: \begin{assumption} (\textit{Partial Interference}).
-For $t>T_0$, for all with $w_{ki,t}=w^\ast_{ki,t}$ and $\bw^{(-i)}_{kt}= \bw^{\ast(-i)}_{kt}$,
+Such an assumption states that interference may occur within, but not between, groups.